hr097/IELTS-Practise-Score-Tracking-App/README.md

 <br>
 <b>NOTE: :</b>
 <em>
 Any Logo or other things used in application or by application developers are only meant for educational purposes and not for any commercial purposes with intention to earn money or fame.
-We give TOTAL CREDIT for using any official resources owned by <a href="https://www.cam.ac.uk/">cambridge University (United Kingdom)</a> an/or  <a href="https://www.idp.com/india/">proud co-owner of ielts - IDP Education</a> India | Australia.This Apllication/software is meant to be used for personal usage and strictly banned for distributing in commercial manner with or without modifications.
+We give TOTAL CREDIT for using any official resources owned by <a href="https://www.cam.ac.uk/">cambridge University (United Kingdom)</a> an/or  <a href="https://www.idp.com/india/">proud co-owner of ielts - IDP Education</a> India | Australia.This Apllication/software is meant to be used for personal usage only.
 </em>
 <br>
 <hr>